iterative/dvc.org/public/static/docs/command-reference/get.md

 target file or directory (`url`/`path`) to the current working directory.
 (Analogous to `wget`, but for repos.)

+> Note that unlike `dvc import`, this command does not track the downloaded
-Note that this command doesn't require an existing DVC project to run in.
-It's a single-purpose command that can be used out of the box after installing DVC.
+> files (does not create a DVC-file).
+For that reason, this command doesn't
+> require an existing DVC project to run in.

 The `url` argument specifies the address of the DVC or Git repository containing the data source.
 Both HTTP and SSH protocols are supported for online repos